On coproducts of operator $\mathcal{A}$-systems: A SPECIAL OPERATOR A-SYSTEM AND DUAL OPERATOR A-SYSTEMS

 Since $ M_{2}$ clearly contains enough unitaries to generate its $\Cs$-envelope (i.e. itself) it is hyperrigid by Proposition \ref{hyperrigidimpliesunitaries}.
 Hence, by Theorem \ref{C*envelopesofAsystems} we have that $C_{e}^{*}(M_{2} \oplus_{\Dd_{2}} M_{2} ) \cong M_{2} *_{\Dd_{2}} M_{2} $.

-Finally, by \cite[Theorem 3.2.]{ORTIZ2015128}, we have $ C^{*}_{e}(\Ss_{G'})=C^{*}(\Ss_{G'}) \subseteq M_{k}$ and thus we have following *-isomorphism
+Finally, by \cite[Theorem 3.2]{ORTIZ2015128}, we have $ C^{*}_{e}(\Ss_{G'})=C^{*}(\Ss_{G'}) \subseteq M_{k}$ and thus we have following *-isomorphism

 However, this cannot hold since the amalgamated free product on the left hand side is infinite dimensional while the right hand side is finite dimensional.
-In particular $M_{2} \oplus_{\Dd_{2}} M_{2}$ cannot even be represented faithfully in a finite dimensional Hilbert space. \end{proof}
+In particular $M_{2} \oplus_{\Dd_{2}} M_{2}$ cannot even be represented concretely as an operator system in a finite dimensional Hilbert space. \end{proof}

-So, $M_{2} \oplus_{\Dd_{2}} M_{2}$ is not a graph operator system despite the fact that it is a bimodule over the n by n diagonal matrices.
-However, as we will see shortly, it is a dual operator $\Dd_{n}$-system.
+So, $M_{2} \oplus_{\Dd_{2}} M_{2}$ is not a graph operator system despite the fact that it is a bimodule over the 2 by 2 diagonal matrices.
+However, as we will see shortly, it is a dual operator $\Dd_{2}$-system.

 In fact, the coproduct of any two dual operator $\Aa$-systems is a dual operator $\Aa$-system.
 In order to see this, we need to prove first that their coproduct is w*-closed, and also that the module action is separately w*-continuous.
 For more about the subject, we refer to the work of Y-F. Lin and I. Todorov \cite{10.1093/imrn/rnz364}.